surijatin/fruitify/README.md

 Instamart is a comprehensive fruit inventory management system designed to streamline the process of tracking and managing various types of fruits.

+> **Note:** Due to time constraints, this web app is not optimized for mobile devices.
+Future updates will focus on improving mobile responsiveness.

 ## Thought Process

 Given the technical requirements specified the use of **React**, the choice of framework was straightforward.